ustwo/ustwo.com-frontend/README.md

 ### Accessibility

-TODO

 Officially supporting only modern browsers doesn't mean that we ignore people (and browsers) with special needs.

-* Prerendered HTML
+* We're delivering prerendered HTML, so content is delivered to and rendered on clients without Javascript (or with overzealous ad blockers)
 * Clean, standards compliant markup
-* WAI-ARIA tags
+* WAI-ARIA tags (TODO: test more comprehensively and with real users)

 ## Infrastructure

 ### CDN

-We (will soon) have *everything* served up from a CDN with HTTP/2 enabled, and by that we mean that ustwo.com is pointed at the CDN URL on a DNS level!
+We (will soon) have *everything* served up from a CDN, and by that we mean that ustwo.com is pointed at the CDN URL on a DNS level!

-Unless you have a lot of user dependent dynamic content this is a matter of expiry / cache headers optimised and honoured throughout your stack and having a CDN with some basic APIs so you can flush and prefetch on code and content changes.
+Unless you have a lot of user dependent dynamic content (and it's not feasible moving these areas to subdomains) the trick is to remove caching from all layers of the stack, while keeping the client side cache / expiry short (we're using only 1 hour or effectively one session).

+This way the only place you need to worry about and manage cache is the CDN.
+Of course for this you need to have a decent CDN which has an API to purge and prefetch content.

 ### The big picture

 So here's how all this fits together and creates a working setup with our WordPress backend and CDN.

+TODO: update diagram for new CDN setup

 [![ustwo.com infrastructure diagram][5]][5]